Sisivi/Hierarchical-PFL/README.md

 # Hierarchical-PFL
-a client-edge-cloud hierarchical PFL framework
+A client-edge-cloud hierarchical PFL framework, the complete code will be released soon.